ChrstphrHll/npc_gen/students/Shike Thalaera.md

   int: 10
   str: 15
   wis: 12
-track: Protection
-trait: I've been isolated for so long that I rarely speak, preferring gestures and the occasional grunt.
-trait1: Prudent
-trait2: Mechanical
 year: 1
+guild: Burk
+partyID: 38
 ---
 # Shike Thalaera
 ---
 ### Description
 - 1st year Dragonborn Paladin in Burk
-- short spines, Pale Gray eyes, and black skin
+- short spines, Sea Green eyes, and black skin
 - Is Prudent and Mechanical, and has Fun as their ideal

 ### Organizations